Most businesses have multiple target audiences. Chances are, you’re targeting at least two to three niches at any given time.

 Pick an Appropriate Name

-82% of investors believe brand name recognition is an essential factor in making investment decisions.
-As such, be sure to choose a simple yet powerful name for your showcase page.
+82% of investors believe brand name recognition is essential in making investment decisions.
+As such, choose a simple yet powerful name for your showcase page.

 It is a good idea to add your company name as a prefix if you already have strong brand recognition.
 For instance, Google has several showcase pages, including Google Analytics, Google Partners, and Google Ads.